 How To Prevent Mold Growth In Your Home This Spring

 Spring has been a long time coming for certain.
-We are all looking forward to the melt-off of snow and ice however, with that comes the potential for higher concentrations of moisture creating the ideal growth conditions for mold in your home.
+We are all looking forward to the melt-off of snow and ice however, with that comes the potential for higher concentrations of moisture creating the ideal growth conditions for mold growth in your home.
 As we awaken from winter’s hibernation and begin our spring cleaning be alert to areas where moisture tends to collect such as window sills or ceilings.
 These moist areas are prone to mold growth and may require mold testing and remediation to completely eradicate all spores and prevent it from returning.

 Controlling the moisture can control the mold so prevention is the key to warding off mold.